-Halifax’s waterfront has a surprising amount of solid restaurant options.
-Prices do tend to be a little higher than elsewhere but, in general, the quality of the food and service is still relatively high.
+Halifax’s waterfront has a surprising amount of solid restaurant options, especially in summer.
+Prices do tend to be a little higher than elsewhere but, in general, the quality of the food and service is relatively high too.
 We had dinner at the Bicycle Thief, a relaxed Italian restaurant with a twist.
 The boardwalk location was, of course, superb and the extensive cocktail menu (it was a hot day) much appreciated!

 Short day trips from Halifax

 Sometimes, the summer heat can get just a little too much and it’s time to get out of town!
-We found some great places within 45 minutes drive of Halifax.
+We found some great places within 45 minutes drive of the city, perfect for any summer trip to Halifax.

 Crystal Crescent Beach Provincial Park